 Many schools of nursing do not have appropriate facilities for conducting simulation, as simulation equipment is costly and requires continuous maintenance and upkeep.
 In addition, many of the nursing educators in the state are not qualified to conduct simulations because they have not been trained in simulation pedagogy.
 This type of training is very limited within our state and can cost $2500 or more per educator.
 The investment made in simulation education facilities and personnel by the Robert M. Hearin Foundation and the University of Mississippi Medical Center provides state-of-the-art resources and educators to address these concerns.

-In addition to offering this free course, starting with the Fall semester, 2018, MAST will offer each institution approximately two days per semester of clinical simulation practice in our new Simulation and Interprofessional Education Center (SIEC).
+In addition to offering this free course, starting MAST offers each institution approximately two days per semester of clinical simulation practice at the UMMC School of Medicine's Office of Interprofessional Simulation, Training, Assessment, Research, and Safety (ISTARS) Center.
 The Robert M. Hearin Foundation has generously provided for partial reimbursement (up to $1000/approved application/institution) to reimburse travel costs for faculty and students.
 Faculty facilitating their students at the SIEC must have been either through the MAST Foundations Course or had equivalent coursework.
 To schedule onsite simulation education for your school, complete the MAST Onsite Student Group Simulation Request Form.

 She is the founding Simulation Center Director for a stand-alone, 8,000-square-foot Simulation Center.
 Under her leadership, the center became the first in Mississippi to be accredited by the Society of Simulation in Healthcare (SSH) in Teaching and Learning.